harshit158/ser-based-conditional-gan/README.md

 An image showing the overall pipeline
 ![alt text](images/ser_cover.jpeg 'ser')

-Below is a short demo of the web app showing generation of human faces based on emotion identified from human speech
+Below is a short demo of the web app showing generation of human faces based on emotion identified from human speech.
 ![alt text](images/demo.gif)

 ## Results